TDD66/terminal_commands/terminal_cheatsheet.md

 # Terminal Cheatsheet

 ## Overview
-Terminal cheatsheet gives a simple overview on navigating and doing actions on file systems on terminal
+Terminal cheatsheet gives a simple overview on navigating and doing actions on file systems on terminal, and also includes a few basic git commands.

+### Terminal

-### Navigation and Directories
+#### Navigation and Directories

 |Command |Action |
 |:------|:-------|